Zelma Hedin: Career

 Zelma Hedin was enrolled in the Royal Dramatic Training Academy in 1840, made her debut at the Royal Dramatic Theatre 8 December 1842, and was contracted as an actress there between 1845 and 1868 (from 1852 as a premier actress).

 Zelma Hedin made a success in the French salon comedies, a very popular and fashionable genre of the time, in which she was seen as the successor of Emilie Högquist, and she gradually replaced Charlotta Almlöf in coquette roles.
 According to a critic, while Charlotta Almlöf had always been shallow and superficial in seduction scenes, for Hedin "...flirtatiousness seemed to me to be a profession".
 She was famed for the elegance of her costume which was called "truly Parisian", was said to have "a grande and beautiful figure", and critics claimed that she attracted attention more for her appearance than for her ability and characterized her popular romantic roles as a "hallow declamation".
 She was however recognized as "an excellent utility, en rare representative of the socialite ladies of the finer French comedy, a terrific grisette and soubrette..." and as a singer well suited for vaudeville.

-In the 1850s - after the golden age of Charlotta Almlöf and Fanny Westerdahl and prior to the breakthrough of Elise Hwasser - Zelma Hedin was reportedly the leading star actress of the Royal Dramatic Theatre, and in the season 1856-57 it was said that she had no rivals, "acted as the Grande Intrigante both on and off the stage" and exerted an influence "which was not without opposition".
+In the 1850s – after the golden age of Charlotta Almlöf and Fanny Westerdahl and prior to the breakthrough of Elise Hwasser – Zelma Hedin was reportedly the leading star actress of the Royal Dramatic Theatre, and in the season 1856–57 it was said that she had no rivals, "acted as the Grande Intrigante both on and off the stage" and exerted an influence "which was not without opposition".
 An incident describing her position was when The Merchant of Venice was cancelled because Hedin, after having learned the role of Portia, suddenly refused to play it the night of the premier, and no other actress had the time to study the part.

 Her position was reflected in her salary.
 In 1856 she was granted a salary of 6000 riksdaler, the same as Elise Hwasser, which had been granted after she had threatened to resign: in comparison, Louise Michaeli, the prima donna of the Royal Swedish Opera, was given 8000, and the lead male star of the Royal Dramatic Theatre, Nils Almlöf, less at 3000.

-After the breakthrough of Elise Hwasser, the diva conduct of Zelma Hedin was less tolerated, which is given as a reason to why she retired voluntarily from the royal stage in 1868 when she was reportedly still in the high point of her ability.
+After the breakthrough of Elise Hwasser, the diva conduct of Hedin was less tolerated, which is given as a reason to why she retired voluntarily from the royal stage in 1868 when she was reportedly still in the high point of her ability.
 Another factor was that she had broken her leg in 1865 and was no longer able to keep up the same intense work schedule.
-She was active at the Mindre teatern in 1868-69, and performed as a guest actor at the Royal Dramatic Theatre in 1869-73.
+She was active at the Mindre teatern in 1868–69, and performed as a guest actor at the Royal Dramatic Theatre in 1869–73.
 She made her last performance at a soaré at the Södra Teatern in Stockholm in 1873.

-Zelma Hedin was also active as a concert singer, and performed as such in Åbo in Finland in 1857.
+Zelma Hedin was also active as a concert singer, and performed as such in Turku in Finland in 1857.